 Q: Who is the target audience?

-A: Our target audience includes lawyers, advocates, and allied professionals working with victims as they navigate justice systems (criminal, civil, administrative).
-We welcome both civil and military-based professionals.
+A: Our target audience includes lawyers, advocates, and allied professionals working with victims as they navigate justice systems (criminal, civil, administrative, military).
+We welcome both civilian and military-focused professionals.

 Q: Is this Conference a look at victim’s rights at a national level?